Samkth123/KTH-md/Public Policy/Lecture 8.md

 How would a public procurement category “footprint” look like?

+Companies are only as sustainable as their suppliers

+Suppliers have never been more business critical
+- security of supply
+- mitigate price rises
+- sustainbale supply base
+- + ai

 ##### Supplier collaboration and value creation

 ##### Public procurement innovation strategies